Qsingle/MegEngine_CU11/README.md

 + Replace the files in `scripts/whl/windows` and `scripts/cmake-build` by the file in this repository.

-+ Install the python by the script ((Note: The python tool that needs to install from the script must not have been installed on your computer).).
++ Install the python by the script ((Note: The python tool that needs to install from the script has not been installed on your computer).).

   ```powershell
   .\scripts\whl\windows\python_install.ps1